 Click on the Insert tab, and then choose the Video option from the Media menu.
 You can insert a video that is stored on a local hard drive or the Internet to PowerPoint.
 The video will cover the entire slide, so you must right-click on it and select the Send to Back option.

 You can then fine-tune the video playback settings from the Playback tab.
 Preview the results before you move on to the next slide in your presentation, and make necessary adjustments if you don’t like how the video merged with the text.

 Besides presentation software, you can also use video editing software products to add a video to text.
-Filmora9 lets you add a video to text in just a few simple steps.
+Filmora lets you add a video to text in just a few simple steps.
 You can first make a text video with animation first, and then use the picture in picture feature to add the video to text.
-Here are the detailed information about how to add a video to text in Filmora9.
+Here are the detailed information about how to add a video to text in Filmora.

-You should start by creating a new project in Filmora9 and importing the video you want to add to the text into the project.
+You should start by creating a new project in Filmora and importing the video you want to add to the text into the project.
 Click on the Titles tab, and choose the title that matches the visual style of your project.

 Set the preferred duration of the title by dragging one of its ends to the left or right after you place it on the timeline, and then double-click on it to customize it.
 Click on the Advanced button once the Text tab opens and insert the text into the Input Text box.

 Proceed to select a font and adjust the text size before deciding if you want to animate the text.
 When done, you should export the title as a video file, and then import it back into your project.

 Now it’s time to add the text video and the background video to the project media library, and then place the two videos one above the other.
 Since we’re adding video to text, the text video should be placed above the background video.